Thank you for your interest in learning more about me.

 My professional experience:

 I have an extensive background working for multiple industries which gives me a diverse knowledge and understanding of the city and its challenges.
-As a senior leader in marketing, communications and community engagement, I have worked in commercial real estate, banking, the residential home building industry, hospitality as well as non-profit organizations.
+As a senior leader in marketing, communications and community engagement, I have worked in commercial real estate, banking, the residential home building industry, hospitality as well as non-profit organizations - in many of these roles I have directly interfaced with city departments.
 One of my career highlights was working at the Calgary Public Library for the opening of the much celebrated new Central Library.
 I have experience leading teams, business continuity planning, budgeting and project management.
 I have a demonstrated track record of building strong relationships, navigating change and delivering results.

 My experience working with the residential home building industry has provided a unique perspective on how the City can cut red tape on inner city development, and also how to grow the city at a sustainable level.
 It is given me an appreciation for community engagement, and what we do well in Calgary, and what we could improve on.
 My roles in a number of not-for profits as well as in the hospitality industry have taught me how to do a lot with limited time and resources while still delivering effective results and services.
 I have also owned a small consulting company for the last 10 years, helping local small businesses tell their stories.
 All these roles have given me strong insight into how things work - which makes me unique compared to my competitors.